 I’m no garden designer but having being an interior architect for 15 years, I am well-practiced at balancing colour and form.
 I’ve also been gardening since I was 8 so and I have lots and lots of direct experience.
-You may think it’s strange to be posting about gardening in the Autumn but actually this is the best time of year to plan a garden.
 Here are my tips on how to create a plant plan for scratch that will have huge impact with less effort.

 Start with structure

 You want a garden that has some interest in the dormant months to pick a selection of deciduous and evergreen shrubs and place them at regular intervals around the garden.
 Their location should take into account the light levels and soil type preferred by the shrub but also the time of year they flower or have colourful foliage.
 There is no point having two shrubs that flower at the same time right beside each other and nothing going on elsewhere.